• Home

-The design and development of Roominess 5.0 is finally complete.
-To be honest, I feel that this blog project has really put my design and development knowledge to good use, and it's been a good practice.
-So, from the perspective of a product designer, I'd like to talk to you about how to build your own blog.
+The design and development of the Roominess 5.0 version have finally come to an end.
+Honestly, I feel that this blog project truly utilized all the design and development knowledge I've acquired, making it a valuable practice.
+So, from the perspective of a product designer, I'd like to chat with everyone about how to build your own blog.

-This article will cover the following two parts: the complete process from conception to launch of a blog, and recommendations for design/development tools.
+This article will cover the following two parts: the complete process of building a blog from conception to launch, and recommendations for design/development tools.

 Blog Development Process

-Blog development mainly includes the following major processes: planning and design, front-end and back-end development, deployment and launch, and application optimization.
-In this chapter, we will introduce the first three parts, and website optimization will be introduced later as a supplement.
+Blog development mainly involves the following key processes: Planning and Design, Frontend and Backend Development, Deployment and Launch, and Application Optimization.
+In this chapter, we will introduce the first three parts; website optimization will be covered later as a supplement.

-Blog development is a simplified project development process, which provides us with an excellent opportunity to improve our understanding and control of the overall project.
+Blog development is a simplified project development process, offering us an excellent opportunity to enhance our understanding and control over the overall project.

 Oh, right.
-One more thing to say in advance, if you just want to have your own website and don't want to do it yourself, then "no-code" tools may be more suitable for you.
-You don't need to write code yourself, you don't need to maintain the server yourself, you only need to plan, design, and pay.
-For example, Framer, Webflow, or you can try AI to help you build a website Wegic.
+One thing upfront: if you just want to own your own website but don't want to handle the technical complexities yourself, "no-code" tools might be a better fit for you.
+You don't need to write code or maintain servers yourself; you only need to plan, design, and pay.
+Examples include Framer and Webflow, or you could try Wegic for AI-assisted site building.

-As for me, I still prefer the traditional development and deployment method.
-This will give us more room to play, we can achieve a higher degree of customization, and it is more flexible overall.
+As for me, I still prefer traditional development and deployment methods.
+This gives us greater scope for creativity, allows for a higher degree of customization, and is generally more flexible.

 Planning and Design